CivicActions/guidebook/docs/020-about-us/culture.md

 ### Q: What are some keys to success at CivicActions?

-A: The most successful team members at CivicActions embody the culture.
+A: The most successful team members at CivicActions embody the culture and values.
 They have high emotional intelligence, are active listeners, are introspective and reflective, embrace failure, and do not tolerate a blame culture.
 It's also helpful if you have "self-starter" tendencies and enjoy taking initiative -- while also being a great team player.

 ### Q: Who can I go to for help?

-A: We get it.
-Any new job can be scary, and starting a new job remotely can be even more overwhelming.
-If you need help, we want you to know that there are resources available.
+A: We are a very supportive team and if you need help, we want you to know that there are resources available.

-- If you want help with your work, your team, your project, etc: Go to your PM, someone else on your project team, or your mentor.
+- If you want help with your work, your team, your project, etc: Go to your manager, your project manager, someone else on your project team, or your mentor.
-- If you feel unbalanced: Go to your PM, mentor, supervisor or Elizabeth
+- If you feel unbalanced: Go to your manager, your project manager, mentor, or PeopleOps.
-- If you are being harassed or feel uncomfortable or unsafe: Go to Elizabeth or anyone else on the PeopleOps or Ops management team.
+- If you are being harassed or feel uncomfortable or unsafe: Go to Elizabeth or anyone else on the PeopleOps team.

 ### Q: What is CivicActions doing to foster diversity?

-A: We are actively looking to recruit diverse team members, and we are having on-going discussions about what diversity means and how to foster it.
-These discussions happen at our annual in-person retreat, during All Hands Calls, during check-ins and via our #celebrating-diversity Slack channel.
+A: We are actively looking to recruit for a more diverse team, and we have goals each year to increase diversity in different areas of the company.
+We are having on-going discussions about what diversity means and how to foster it.
+These discussions happen at our annual summits, during All Human Calls, during check-ins and via our #celebrating-diversity Slack channel.
 And we need help with this - we hope you'll join in on the conversation.

 ### Q: Open communications generally make me uncomfortable and I may feel intimidated asking a question in front of an audience.
 Can I just go to the person who I know has the answer in a more private way?